khadija-ashraf/LeetCodePopular/src/hashtable/detectDuplicate/README.md

 ### Solution

-220. Contains Duplicate III is a progression of the proble 219.
+Contains Duplicate III is a progression of the proble 219.
 Contians Duplicate II.
-The indexDiff is the window size that was mention as 'k' in the problem 219.
-Without the valueDiff requirements the the 220 is similar to 219.
+The `indexDiff` is the window size that was mention as 'k' in the problem 219.
+Without the `valueDiff` requirements the the 220 is similar to 219.
+Therefore, contains Duplicate III is also a sliding window problem.

-Now to understance the valueDiff concept we need to find what this `abs(nums[i] - nums[j]) <= valueDiff` line indicates.
+Now to understance the `valueDiff` concept we need to find what this `abs(nums[i] - nums[j]) <= valueDiff` line indicates.
 We can re-write the *abs()* function like below,

 ```
 nums[i] - nums[j] <= valueDiff  => nums[i] - valueDiff <= nums[j]